History of sociology: Dependency theory

 In Latin America Dependency theory, a structuralist theory, emerged arguing that poor states are impoverished and rich ones enriched by the way poor states are integrated into the "world system".
-This theory was officially developed in the late 1960s following World War II, as scholars searched for the root issue in the lack of development in Latin America The theory was popular in the 1960s and 1970s as a criticism of modernization theory, which was falling increasingly out of favor because of continued widespread poverty in much of the world.
+This theory was officially developed in the late 1960s following World War II, as scholars searched for the root issue in the lack of development in Latin America.
+The theory was popular in the 1960s and 1970s as a criticism of modernization theory, which was falling increasingly out of favor because of continued widespread poverty in much of the world.
 At that time the assumptions of liberal theories of development were under attack.
 It was used to explain the causes of overurbanization, a theory that urbanization rates outpaced industrial growth in several developing countries.
 Influenced by Dependency theory, World-systems theory emerged as a macro-scale approach to world history and social change which emphasizes the world-system (and not nation states) as the primary (but not exclusive) unit of social analysis.
 Immanuel Wallerstein has developed the best-known version of world-systems analysis, beginning in the 1970s.
 Wallerstein traces the rise of the capitalist world-economy from the "long" 16th century (c.
 1450–1640).
 The rise of capitalism, in his view, was an accidental outcome of the protracted crisis of feudalism (c.
 1290–1450).
 Europe (the West) used its advantages and gained control over most of the world economy and presided over the development and spread of industrialization and capitalist economy, indirectly resulting in unequal development.

 Systems theory

-Niklas Luhmann described modern capitalism as dividing society into different systems – economic, educational, scientific, legal, political and other systems – which together from the system of systems that is society itself.
+Niklas Luhmann described modern capitalism as dividing society into different systems – economic, educational, scientific, legal, political and other systems – which together form the system of systems that is society itself.
 This system is in turn formed by communication, which is defined as the "synthesis of information, utterance, and understanding" emerging from verbal and non-verbal activities.
 A social system is similar to a biological organism by reproducing itself through communication developing from communication.
 A system is anything with a 'distinction' from its environment, which is itself formed by other systems.
 These systems are connected by 'structural couplings' which translate communications from one system to another (including from humans to systems), the lack of which is a problem for modern capitalism.